 At nearly 430 years old, the Fitzwalter Arms is an attractive pub that’s steeped in history and nestled in the pretty village of Goodnestone, on the Goodnestone Park estate (one of Jane Austen’s favourite places).
 Quintessentially British, this pub is also welcoming of four-legged companions who need a rest after a long walk.
 Enjoy the roaring fire and period décor in the winter or head outside to the manicured gardens during warmer days.

 If the name didn’t give it away already; the Spotted Dog in Penshurst – once named the “best inn in Kent” – is a favourite with humans and canines alike.
 Over 500 years old, the building has a white-washed timbered exterior with cosy interiors featuring wonky wooden beams and an open fire.
 What better way to enjoy a homemade Sunday lunch than in an old pub with your dog at your feet?

-3. The Bowl Inn, Ashford
+3. The Bowl Inn, Charing

-Locally sourced ingredients make up the homemade dishes on the menu at the Bowl Inn in Ashford.
+Locally sourced ingredients make up the homemade dishes on the menu at the Bowl Inn in the village of Charing.
 Expect starters such as grilled field mushroom stuffed with stilton and topped with a black pepper crust; mains of chargrilled chicken breast with seasoned rice, salad and a garlic mayonnaise; and tempting desserts such as white chocolate cheesecake with a raspberry coulis.
 Make sure to keep an eye out for the latest additions as the menus change along with the seasons.
 Your pooch will be salivating!